Feb 2017 - Oct 2020

 Reflect and Learn

-• This product went through a lot of pivots and restructuring of priorities.
-Along with the larger team, I learned a lot about how to question our assumptions about what our customers and users really wanted, and how to adjust our offering to make it as successful as possible.
+- This product went through a lot of pivots and restructuring of priorities.
+Along with the larger team, I learned how to question our assumptions about what our customers and users really wanted, and how to adjust our offering to make it as successful as possible.